sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 ## OAuth 2.0

-[OAuth 2.0](https://oauth.net/2/) is an industry-standard protocol for authorization, and provides a variety of authorization flows for web applications, desktop applications, mobile phones, and devices.
+[OAuth 2.0](https://oauth.net/2/) is an industry-standard protocol for authorization.
+It provides a variety of authorization flows for web applications, desktop applications, mobile phones, and devices.
 This specification and its extensions are developed within the [IETF OAuth Working Group](https://www.ietf.org/mailman/listinfo/oauth).

-There are several different authorization flows that OAuth 2.0 supports, and each of these has a grant-type which defines the different use cases.
-Some of the common ones which might be used with IdentityNow are as follows:
+OAuth 2.0 supports several different authorization flows, and each of these has a grant-type defining the different use cases.
+The following are some common ones that may be used with IdentityNow:

-1. [**Authorization Code**](https://oauth.net/2/grant-types/authorization-code/) - This grant type is used by clients to exchange an authorization code for an `access_token`.
+1. [**Authorization Code**](https://oauth.net/2/grant-types/authorization-code/) - Clients use this grant type to exchange an authorization code for an `access_token`.
 This is mainly used for web applications as there is a login into IdentityNow, with a subsequent redirect back to the web application / client.
-2. [**Client Credentials**](https://oauth.net/2/grant-types/client-credentials/) - This grant type is used by clients to obtain an `access_token` outside the context of a user.
-Because this is outside of a user context, only a subset of IdentityNow REST APIs may be accessible with this kind of grant type.
+2. [**Client Credentials**](https://oauth.net/2/grant-types/client-credentials/) - Clients use this grant type to obtain an `access_token` outside the context of a user.
+Because this is outside of a user context, only a subset of IdentityNow REST APIs is accessible with this grant type.
-3. [**Refresh Token**](https://oauth.net/2/grant-types/refresh-token/) - This grant type is used by clients in order to exchange a refresh token for a new `access_token` when the existing `access_token` has expired.
+3. [**Refresh Token**](https://oauth.net/2/grant-types/refresh-token/) - Clients use this grant type to exchange a refresh token for a new `access_token` when the existing `access_token` has expired.
 This allows clients to continue using the API without having to re-authenticate as frequently.
-This grant type is commonly used together with `Authorization Code` to prevent a user from having to log in several times per day.
+This grant type is commonly used together with `Authorization Code` to prevent a user from having to log in multiple times per day.

 ## JSON Web Token (JWT)

-[JSON Web Token (JWT)](https://jwt.io) is an industry-standard protocol for creating access tokens which assert various claims about the resource who has authenticated.
+[JSON Web Token (JWT)](https://jwt.io) is an industry-standard protocol for creating access tokens that assert various claims about the resource who has authenticated.
 The tokens have a specific structure consisting of a header, payload, and signature.

-A raw JWT might look like this:
+A raw JWT may look like this:

 ```text
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0ZW5hbnRfaWQiOiI1OGViMDZhNC1kY2Q3LTRlOTYtOGZhYy1jY2EyYWZjMDNlNjEiLCJpbnRlcm5hbCI6dHJ1ZSwicG9kIjoiY29vayIsIm9yZyI6ImV4YW1wbGUiLCJpZGVudGl0eV9pZCI6ImZmODA4MTgxNTVmZThjMDgwMTU1ZmU4ZDkyNWIwMzE2IiwidXNlcl9uYW1lIjoic2xwdC5zZXJ2aWNlcyIsInN0cm9uZ19hdXRoIjp0cnVlLCJhdXRob3JpdGllcyI6WyJPUkdfQURNSU4iXSwiY2xpZW50X2lkIjoibktCUE93akpIOExYU2pJbCIsInN0cm9uZ19hdXRoX3N1cHBvcnRlZCI6dHJ1ZSwidXNlcl9pZCI6IjU5NTgyNiIsInNjb3BlIjpbInJlYWQiLCJ3cml0ZSJdLCJleHAiOjE1NjU4ODgzMTksImp0aSI6ImM5OGQxMjM2LTQ1MTMtNGM4OS1hMGQwLTBjYjlmMzI3NmI1NiJ9.SAY4ZQkXGi2cY_qz57Ah9_zDq4-bnF-oDJKotXa-LCY
 ```

-If you were to decode the access token data, it might look something like this:
+If you were to decode the access token data, it may look like this:

 Header